Ontario Incident Report: WSIB Form 7 Guide

 If you're running a 15-person crew and juggling safety paperwork alongside production, here's a practical system for staying compliant:

-Get Your Free Assessment →Incident reports are not fully confidential.
+Download the Free Investigation Kit →Incident reports are not fully confidential.
 While personal medical information is protected by privacy legislation, the reports themselves can be accessed by regulators, joint health and safety committees, WCB/WSIB, and courts.
 Write them with the assumption they will be reviewed by multiple parties.

 In BC, incident investigation reports should be kept for a minimum of 3 years under the *Workers Compensation Act*.
 Best practice is 5-7 years or longer, especially for serious injuries or hazardous substance exposure.